The-Marcy-Lab-School/mod-1-assessment-sr/README.md

 * 3 — Answered the question correctly and completely.
 The response is clear and concise.
 Examples and/or diagrams are well-chosen and enhance the response.

 We understand that typos and grammar mistakes can happen, however, you will also lose .5 points on any the question where typos or grammar errors are "distracting".
 Distracting meaning that if you saw this on the job, it would have to be retyped for clarification or for the sake of presentation.

+## Feedback

+To support you in your growth as a technical communicator, your instructor may also provide feedback on the following areas:

+**Clarity**: The communication is precise, concise, and unambiguous.
+Technical jargon is explained, and terms are used consistently.

+**Completeness**: The communication covers all necessary technical details, scenarios, and edge cases, providing sufficient examples or references.

+**Structure and Organization**: For longer answers, answers are logically organized with clear sections, headings, and transitions between ideas.
+The structure enhances understanding.

+**Use of Examples and Diagrams**: Uses well-chosen examples, diagrams, or code snippets (when appropriate) that significantly aid understanding and clarify complex concepts.

+**Accuracy**: The content is technically correct and adheres to current best practices and standards.

+**Conciseness**: The communication is efficient, avoiding unnecessary detail or excessive language, while still being comprehensive.